 WHERE IT ALL STARTED

-Laguiole is a small village with slated roofs and surrounded by forests, in the south of France.
+Laguiole is a small village in the south of France that features old traditional slated roofs and which is surrounded by deep forests.
 There are only 1,200 inhabitants who still use regional Occitan dialect.
 Despite its size, the village is known worldwide for two things: Laguiole cheese and Laguiole knives.

 The village was first mentioned in 1793, and it has since remained of similar size.
 A fascinating place visited by tourists coming to admire life in rural France.